sergant210/modxhelpers/README.md

 ```
 - Use a terminal tool and run ```composer install``` or ```php composer.phar install``` within the folder *core*.

+That's all.
+Now you can use the functions.

 ### Examples
 **Check the user exists**
 ```php